-This post may have affiliate links.
-When you click on a link we receive a small commission.
+Human-written content, by me, and nearly all original images, unless stated.
+Posts could have affiliate links to help offset the cost of maintaining this blog.
+When you click on a link, we receive a small commission.
 This is at no extra cost to you.
-See Our Affliate Policy for more info.
+See Our Affiliate Policy and Advertiser Disclosure for more info.

 My Solo Travel Experience in Athens

-My experience living in Athens gives me an advantage over just your average traveler.
-I know the best places to eat, stay and what to do in this incredible and historic city.
+I know the best places to eat and stay and what to do in this incredible and historic city.

-Why is Athens Good for solo travel?
+Why is Athens Good for Solo Travel?

 Athens has plenty of public transportation options that allow you to easily explore the city’s many sights affordably.